notima/businessObjectAdapters/fortnoxAdapter/README.md

 	fortnox:add-client orgNo authorizationCode

+If you have added the client and the credentials doesn't work, you can update the credentials that you get from the [Fortnox4J CLI Guide](https://github.com/notima/fortnox4j) using this command:

+	fortnox:update-fortnox-credential nnnnnn-nnnn 'accessToken' 'refreshToken'

+To see the status of the all the credentials for clients use this command

+	fortnox:list-fortnox-clients --credentials

+To show the credentials for a specific client

+	fortnox:list-fortnox-credentials orgNo

 #### Legacy authentication tokens

 Legacy authentication tokens were used before the OAuth2 authentication scheme.
 There are still legacy tokens being used.